aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/managing-ranges/merge-or-unmerge-range-of-cells/_index.md

 ## **Example**

-The following sample code first creates a range - A1:D4 - then merges the cells in the range into a single cell using the [**Range.Merge()**](https://reference.aspose.com/cells/go-cpp/range/merge/) method.
-Similarly, you can split cells by creating a range and calling the [**Range.UnMerge()**](https://reference.aspose.com/cells/cpp/aspose.cells/range/unmerge/) method.
+The following sample code first creates a range—A1:D4—and then merges the cells in the range into a single cell using the [**Range.Merge()**](https://reference.aspose.com/cells/go-cpp/range/merge/) method.
+Similarly, you can unmerge cells by creating a range and calling the [**Range.UnMerge()**](https://reference.aspose.com/cells/cpp/aspose.cells/range/unmerge/) method.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-MergeOrUnmergeRangeOfCells.go" >}}